 What Are the Advantages of Baking Play-Doh?

 One of the benefits of baking Play-Doh is that you get to preserve your little one’s art.
 You can use these hardened sculptures as ornaments around your home.
-Another advantage is that you can apply a coat of varnish on the sculptures to enhance their colors.
+Another advantage is that you can apply a coat of varnish to the sculptures to enhance their colors.

 When Play-Doh is hardened you can allow your child to add other colors by painting the sculpture with acrylics.
 Your child can play with the sculptures afterward or store them in his or her toy box.
 Hardening the Play-Doh creations will make them durable so they won’t break.